MQ-software-carpentry/D3-visualising-data/05-javascript.md

 </div>
 ~~~

-Using `getElementById`, we can grab the element from `document` (a magical object representing the entire page) and work with it in the JavaScript file.
+Using `getElementById`, we can grab the element from `document` (a pre-defined
+object representing the entire page) and work with it in the JavaScript file.

 ~~~{.js}
 var cat_image = document.getElementById('cat');